-Indicator Title 5.6.1 Percentage of letters of authority issued in trusts within 21 days of receipt of all required documents Definition This indicator measures the issuing of letters of authority (both inter vivos and mortis causa) to appoint trustees of registered trusts to enable the appointee to proceed with his or her other duties as trustee within 21 days after the applicant has lodged all the necessary documents Source/Collection of Data Masters office reports and registers.
-Method of Calculation Percentage = (number of letters of authority issued in trusts within 21 days of receipt of all required documents /number of letters of authority issued in trusts) 100.
-Number of days to issue = date of issue of a letter minus date of receipt of all required documentation, public holidays and weekends excluded, inclusive of the first and last day.
+Indicator Title 5.6.1 Percentage of letters of authority issued in t 21 days of receipt of all required documents trusts with nin Definition This indicator measures the issuing of letters of authorivos and mortis causa) to appoint trustees of registe enable the appointee to proceed with his or her other trustee within 21 days after the applicant has lodged necessary documents ered trusts duties as to Source/Collection of Data Masters office reports and registers.
+Method of Calculation Percentage = (number of letters of authority issued in 21 days of receipt of all required documents /number authority issued in trusts) 100.
+Number of days to issue = date of issue of a letter mireceipt of all required documentation, public holidays excluded, inclusive of the first and last day. of letters of of of